 Some traditions of yoga advise that you practice on an empty stomach, and you may find that fasting works well if you’re used to it.
 Many of us around the studio will have bulletproof coffee (blended with collagen and some MCT/coconut oil) and find that that sustains us through the class.

 Try not to drink too much water while you’re in class.
-It’s not optimal for energy flow, your digestion, or your abdomen when prone poses come around.
-Eventually, you might not even need your water bottle and some practices of yoga even say it takes away from the yoga experience.
+It’s not optimal for energy flow, digestion, or your abdomen when prone (laying on your stomach) poses come around.
+Eventually, you might not need your water bottle and some practices of yoga even say it takes away from the yoga experience.